wochap/nvim/README.md

 **IMPORTANT:** I disabled nvim builtin syntax which caused severe lag on my system, re enable it commenting out the line `lua/custom/init.lua:6`.
 Alternatively, you can install the Treesitter parser for the specified language or enable syntax for that specified filetype in the current buffer with `:set syntax=<filetype>`.

-### Vue projects

-Create a file `.volar` in the root of your project to disable typescript-tools and enable tsserver, only tsserver can use @vue/typescript-plugin for now...

 ## Troubleshooting

 - Lag